vic-ma/howtodismantle.github.io/_posts/2026-01-22-Draw-Sign-Approve-A-New-Interactive-Drawing-Area-for-Peakboard.md

 ## The drawing area control

-The drawing area control comes with several settings.
-End users can choose the color and thickness of the drawing line using built-in buttons.
-There is also a button for clearing the area and activating or deactivating the drawing process.
-Whether to show or hide these options to the end user can be defined through the corresponding property.

-In our example, we will hide all these buttons and offer the end user only a black drawing line for their signature.
+To add a drawing area control, look under the interactive controls, and drag or double-click the pencil icon.

+The drawing area control is made up of an empty canvas with some buttons on the corners.
+The buttons let the end users modify the drawing area:
+* Color selection
+* Thickness selection
+* Clear button (erases the canvas)
+* Activation button (enables and disables the drawing area)

+You can activate or deactivate individual buttons in the control configuration, under *Appearance > Drawing > Toolbar.*

+For our demo, we'll hide all these buttons.
+What we're left with is a simple white space, where the user can sign their name with the default thickness and color (black).

 ![image](/assets/2026-01-22/010.png)